ga-curriculum/men-stack-error-handling/flash-messages/README.md

 <% } %>
 ```

 > 🏆 By using `typeof message !== 'undefined'`, we check if message variable exists before trying to use it.
 This is a safer way to check for the presence of a variable in EJS because it doesn't throw an error if the variable is not defined.
-This accounts for situations where message is not be passed to the template.
+This accounts for situations where message is not passed to the template.

 If we try creating a fruit, we should see the following text at the top of the index view: